 Young actor Wilson previously appeared in short film Special Delivery, TV series The Letter for the King and Arthurian film The Kid Who Would Be King, the latter in an uncredited role.
 Alongside His Dark Materials series two, 2020 will see him star in the remake of The Secret Garden.

 LONDON, ENGLAND – APRIL 08: Andrew Scott attends The Olivier Awards with Mastercard at Royal Albert Hall on April 8, 2018 in London, England.
 (Photo by Jeff Spicer/Getty Images)

 An explorer and shaman who also goes by Stanislaus Grumman, Jopari has a mysterious past and a secret connection to another character.
 His dæmon is an osprey called Sayan Kötör.

 Best known for playing the villainous Moriarty in Sherlock, Irish actor Scott has also appeared in James Bond movie Spectre, Black Mirror, Fleabag, Pride and many other films and TV shows.
-His character is expected to appear for the first time in His Dark Materials’ second series, which is already filming before the first has aired.
+His character is expected to appear for the first time in His Dark Materials’ second series, though a photo of him was seen in the first series.

 Lewin Lloyd is Roger Parslow

 Lyra’s best friend in Oxford, Roger’s disappearance sparks off her adventures as she attempts to rescue him from danger.
 His dæmon has yet to settle into one form.

 Young actor Lloyd has previously starred in Sky’s Fortitude as Petter Hansen, Tom Hardy drama Taboo as a young urchin called Temple and as Beansie in The Alienist.